A hearty Chicken Stew with fall-apart-tender chicken, sweet carrots, smoky bacon, and more, all served in a deeply savory, thick, and luxurious gravy.

 Chicken Stew FAQs

-This recipe has a roux (butter + flour) which thickens the stew nicely.
-If you are finding it’s still not thick enough, it’s likely just a matter of simmering it a little longer or at a slightly higher temperature so the liquid reduces.
+This recipe uses a roux (butter + flour) to thicken the stew nicely.
+If it’s still not thick enough, try simmering it a little longer or at a slightly higher temperature to reduce the liquid.

-Yes, the starch from potatoes help to naturally thicken the stew.
-Most of the thickening, though, comes from the flour.
+Yes, the starch from the potatoes helps naturally thicken the stew, but most of the thickening comes from the flour.

-This recipe calls for 1/3 cup flour — the perfect amount to beautifully thicken things!
+This recipe calls for 1/3 cup of flour—the perfect amount to thicken everything beautifully!

-We prefer flour as cornstarch is more prone to lumping.
-Additionally, flour is good for a longer cooking time.
-Cornstarch will break down if it’s cooked very long.
+I prefer using flour because cornstarch is more prone to lumping.
+Additionally, flour holds up better during longer cooking times, whereas cornstarch can break down if cooked too long.

 Up-close overhead image of Chicken Stew ready to be served